·

 • Our Rating: 4.1 / 5

-You can choose your own repayment date to pull the money out of your bank account.
+You can choose your own repayment date to pull the money out of your bank account, and Brigit also offers free repayment extensions if you request one before 2 p.m.
+ET the business day before your due date.

-However, Brigit doesn’t offer cash advances to just anyone, you must meet the following app requirements.
+However, Brigit doesn’t offer cash advances to just anyone.
+You must meet the following requirements:

 • Income.
 You must show you’ve received at least three paycheck direct deposits from the same source before Brigit grants you an advance.
 ATM deposits, paper checks, and irregular direct deposits don’t count.